amarks5/Predicting-Lung-Cancer-Levels/README.md

 ## Results of Analysis
 - Chest pain and coughing of blood were the most prevalent symptoms among patients with high level lung cancer.
 - A combination of alcohol abuse, bad diet, occupational hazards, and smoking were the most prevalent lifestyle attributes of patients with high level lung cancer.
+- Created a model that can be used to accurately predict cancer susceptibility based on a patient's lifestyle and symptom information.

 ## Google Slide Presentation
 [Link to Google Slides](https://docs.google.com/presentation/d/1guxs3ptq4deP423Sn5jP52Q2Tn-MhQibTpFD0THmf88/edit?usp=sharing)